andrewcbuensalida/nifi-etl-mysql-mongo-redis-cassandra-module-17-mit/Activity 17.3 Nifi Mongo/instructions.md

+In this activity, you will apply the knowledge from Mini-Lesson 17.4 to create a NiFi workflow to read data from a MongoDB database and produce output files.

+Before you begin this activity, ensure you have a NiFi server running inside a Docker container.
+You will also need a MongoDB server running inside a Docker container.
+Both the NiFi server and the MongoDB server need to be on the same Docker network.

 To complete this activity, follow these steps:

 Start the MongoDB and NiFi Docker containers running on the same network.
 Provide a screenshot of your Docker desktop to show the MongoDB and NiFi Docker containers running.